Easter Egg Rice Krispie Treats

-With just a few ingredients, these rice krispie treat Easter Eggs are easy to make and are a perfect Easter treat.
+With just a few ingredients, these Easter Egg Rice Krispie Treats are easy to make and are a delicious Easter treat.

 Rice Krispies Treats are one of my favorite snacks.
-I don’t even allow myself to make them that often because I don’t trust myself to not eat the entire pan – they are just that good!!
-This year I thought it might be fun to make rice krispie treat Easter Eggs!
+I don’t even allow myself to make them that often because I don’t trust myself to not eat the entire pan – they are just that good!
+This year for Easter, I thought it might be fun to make Easter Egg Rice Krispie Treats!

 Nothing crazy, daring or new about this, just your basic rice krispie treats, cut into egg shapes and decorated with melted chocolate and sprinkles.
 I loved it – they were easy to throw together and fun to decorate.
 Plus I got to eat the scraps while cutting out the eggs, and they were a hit with the boys too!

-• 5 cups rice krispies cereal (generic brand is fine)
+• rice krispies cereal (generic brand is fine)

 • egg shaped cookie cutter